slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 Authenticity isn’t the presence of something, but the absence of everything inauthentic.

 If you’re trying to be authentic, you’re not being authentic.
-You don’t need to learn how to be authentic but to un-learn inauthenticity.
+You don’t need to learn how to be authentic but to unlearn inauthenticity.
 The first step is to notice when it arises.
 Next, take a moment and have a laugh.
 Honesty is an antidote to impostor syndrome.
 Don’t try to be perfect, people know when they’re talking to the real thing.
 The more vulnerable you are, the more people will be able to relate to you.
 Truth is a better way to talk about ourselves.
 Personal branding will kill you.
 People justify all kinds of mistakes to preserve the personal narratives they are invested in.
 If something is holding you back, recognize it and fix it, but you don’t have to excel at everything.
 Find your context.
 If you try to be something you’re not, you end up being nothing.

 > *"Do not try to seem wise to others."
 -- Epictetus [0050]*